Repair and Leasing Scheme (RLS) – Frequently Asked Questions

 1. I am a property owner interested in this scheme, what should I do?

-Owners of houses or apartments/bedsits that have been vacant for at least one year and which require repairs to bring the property to the required standard for rented properties should contact their local authority and express an interest in the scheme.
+Owners of properties that have been vacant for at least one year, and which require repairs to bring the property to the required standard for rented properties, should contact the vacant homes officer in the relevant local authority (see vacanthomes.ie) and complete an application form for the scheme.

 • Guaranteed rent on a property that has not been generating an income;